 Everywhere in the world, even in places where coworking appears to be “taking off”, I watch as people run themselves ragged trying to explain why coworking is different, valuable, and here to stay.

 Because nothing inspires community participation like an exasperated community manager begging for acceptance, right?
 Ha. 😉

-Yesterday, a self-described tummler (YEAH!) named Raghuveer from Hyderabad, India wrote the following:
+One self-described tummler named Raghuveer from Hyderabad, India wrote me with the following:

 This probably sounds familiar.

-Wrapped up in just a few sentences, there are two common traps that people like Raghuveer – who has the BEST of intentions – get caught in.
+Wrapped up in just a few sentences you’ll find two very common traps that people like Raghuveer – who has the BEST of intentions – tend to get caught in.

-Trap #1 – Describing coworking by what it’s not.
+Trap #1 – Trying to describe coworking by what it’s not.

 I had no experience talking to the press (as you can probably tell from my candid admission to talking to an invisible cat and my choice to wear pants), but one thing I knew was not to anchor someone’s understanding of coworking in what it wasn’t.

-Even when somebody else brings up executive suites, I’m careful not to make the comparison.
+Even when somebody else brings up executive suites, I was (and still am) careful not to make the comparison.